ErrorTzy/writings/papers/PhDApps/Draft_3_outline.md

-objective deflationism

-deflationary metaphysics says that our metaphysical view are framework dependent, and thus is subjective and anti-realism.
+Fundamentality, esp. grounding, is intended to be objective and worldly feature; Deflationism says that our metaphysical view are framework dependent.
+Therefore deflationism is naturally considered as subjective and anti-realist position.
+This automatically disqualifies as a proper position for explicating fundamentality (though there are some DN-model for grounding).

-Recent discussion on fundamentality unwelcome deflationary view because grounding relation is intended to be worldy and objective.
-Deflationary view about fundamentality is automatically unwelcomed (some DN-model for grounding)
+I defend a restrcited account of deflationism by appealing to the undoubtablility of our rational agency.
+I defend that this flavor of deflationism is both objective and worldly.

 Worldly and objective deflationary account of fundamentality